-warning: Do not keep electrical devices plugged into the power outlet whenever the device is not in use.
+WARNING: Do not keep electrical devices plugged into the power outlet whenever the device is not in use.
 The outlet provides power when the vehicle is on.
 Failure to follow this instruction could result in personal injury.

-warning: Do not use an extension cord or connect multiple devices to the power outlet.
+WARNING: Do not use an extension cord or connect multiple devices to the power outlet.
 Doing so could result in overloading the power outlet.
 Failure to follow this instruction could result in fire, personal injury or property damage.

-Note: The power outlet provides up to 400 Watts when the ignition is on.
+Note: The power outlet provides up to 400 Watts when the vehicle is in park (P) and it may be reduced when the vehicle is in drive (D).
 This wattage is divided between multiple outlets when in use at the same time.